Independent guide. Not affiliated with any therapy platform. General information only, not medical or therapy advice.In a crisis? Call or text 988.

 6

-Psychologists can diagnose and treat all mental health conditions, administer and interpret comprehensive psychological testing (IQ, neuropsychological, personality, achievement), provide expert testimony, conduct research, and supervise trainees.
-Can prescribe psychotropic medication in 5 states (Louisiana, New Mexico, Illinois, Iowa, Idaho) with additional pharmacology training (RxP).
-In all other states, prescribing requires referral to a psychiatrist.
+Psychologists can diagnose and treat all mental health conditions, administer comprehensive testing (IQ, neuropsychological, personality, achievement), provide expert testimony, conduct research, and supervise trainees.
+Can prescribe psychotropic medication in five states (Louisiana, New Mexico, Illinois, Iowa, Idaho) with additional pharmacology training (RxP).
+Elsewhere, prescribing requires referral to a psychiatrist.

 MD / DO